Fixed priced Wills

 Will Storage and retention - This also includes the registration of your Will with Certainty ‘The National Will Register’ to ensure your original Will never goes missing.

 Additional Document Storage - for example Title Deeds, Insurance Documents or Share Certificates

-At 4 Probate and Wills you can choose either a Home Visit or an office appointment, whichever you prefer.
-Our comprehensive service will take your instructions and translate them into a document that is simple and easy to understand by you, your Executors and the Probate Court.
+At 4 Probate and Wills you can choose either a home visit or an office appointment, whichever you prefer.
+Our comprehensive service will take your instructions and translate them into a document that is simple and easy to understand by you, your Executors and the Probate Registry.

 Single Wills A Will just for you

 You can make a Single Will whether you have a partner or not.
 With our guidance and help, you will instruct us on the person or persons you would like to look after your Estate when you pass away.
 There may be particular people or charities you want to benefit from your estate which is why making a Will is so important.